-where $\alpha$ is a scaling factor usually set to a value less than $1.0$, indicating that the error weights change at a rate slower than the forward predictor weights.
-An important property of these weight update rules is that they are local -- to compute changes in the synapses, all we require is the information immediately available to the predictor of interest (making these rules look similar to a classical Hebbian update \cite{hebb1949organization}, although there are important differences to them, as discussed in \cite{ororbia2018continual}).
-Since a predictor is able to immediately generate a hypothesis given its own internal state, without requiring the active generation of other predictors, and its error can be readily computed after prediction by comparing to the current state of its target predictor state, the weight updates of any predictor may computed in parallel to others.
-This would allow us to allocate perhaps dedicated computing cores to particular predictors, or ``pieces'', of the S-NCN.
-It is also important to observe that the S-NCN does not require activation function derivatives in any of its computations.
-This is not only more neuro-biologically more realistic but also quite favorable for specialized hardware implementations, given that implementing special circuits for function derivatives can be quite expensive and difficult.
+An important property of the above weight update rules is that they are local -- to compute changes in the synapses, all we require is the information immediately available to the neuron(s) of interest (making these rules function similarly to classical Hebbian updates \cite{hebb1949organization}, although there are important differences to them, as discussed in \cite{ororbia2018continual}).
+Since a neuron is able to immediately generate a hypothesis given its own internal state, without requiring the active generation of other predictors, and its error can be readily computed after prediction by comparing to the current state of the target neuron state, the weight updates of any predictor layer may be computed in parallel to others.
+This would allow us to allocate dedicated computing cores to particular predictors, or ``pieces'', of the S-NCN.
+Observe that the S-NCN does not require activation derivatives in any of its computations (this neurobiologically more realistic and favorable for specialized hardware implementations).

-Algorithm \ref{alg:update} shows how to update the weights once state updates have been computed, noting that the deltas are re-projected back to the unit Gaussian ball (this normalization was necessary in order to ensure stability throughout learning across the data stream).
-Furthermore, during the learning process, each context vector/code $\mathbf{g}_t^\ell$ (used to compose the task-dependent lateral inhibitory matrices) is updated via the following equation:
+Furthermore, during the learning process, each context vector $\mathbf{g}_t^\ell$ and the corresponding memory matrix is adjusted according to the following simple contrastive rule:

-where $\eta_e$ modulates a long-term memory update using current prediction error (at $\ell$) and $\eta_g$ controls the repulsion term, which ``pushes'' context codes away from each other (for diversity).
+where $\eta_e$ modulates a long-term memory update using the current perturbation to be applied to layer $\ell$. $\eta_g$ controls the repulsion term, which ``pushes'' context codes away from each other (for diversity).
 These adapted codes, which influence inter-neuronal competition in a task-sensitive manner, could be viewed as a simplification of distributed temporal context \cite{howard2002distributed}, where contiguity, i.e., recall/generation of one item is influenced by the presence of another, is introduced into S-NCN distributed processing.